davidboto/third-party-dependencies/README.md

 # Third-Party Dependencies

-Search and output the licenses of all dependencies listed in package.json.
+Search and outputs the licenses of all dependencies listed in package.json.

 **Example of use:**